 A group of young men, out to prove that Bahamians of humble origins could own and manage big businesses in The Bahamas, formed what is today known as Sunshine Holdings Limited (SHL).

-Shortly after The Bahamas became independent in 1973, these friends – some of whom had recently returned from college abroad – pooled their resources and created several businesses.
+In the late 60’s, in a pre-independence Bahamas, these friends – some of whom had recently returned from college abroad – began to pool their resources with the aim of creating businesses.
 Prior to Independence, the business landscape was dominated by a powerful oligarchy known as the Bay Street Boys.

 The young men, eager to contribute to the country’s development, formed the Sunshine Theatre Limited.
 It became the corporate predecessor to SHL.
 As time passed, the same individuals were the catalysts for the formation of other businesses and corporate holdings.